EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/model_methodology/base_year_electricity.md

 The base year generation data is intended to reflect the distribution of 2023 generation across all generating New Zealand assets.
 These should be available to the model to meet future demand, but with enough information (region, technology, remaining life, etc) that the model will retire plants at appropriate points and can make least-cost dispatch and peak decisions.

 We have improved on TIMES 2.0 by building a bottom-up, asset-based model of the existing generation fleet.
-This gives us much greater detail in how the model utilises the existing generation fleet, will allow us to make very precise changes as needed.
+This gives us much greater detail in how the model utilises the existing generation fleet, and will allow us to make very precise changes as needed.

 Note that this does mean updating the base year will currently require a manual review of this existing asset list.